SEND Information Report for 2023/2024

 - Individual teachers and support staff attend training courses run by outside agencies that are relevant to the needs of specific children in their class.

-Recent training undertaken by Hillside staff:
+Recent training undertaken by Hillside staff in the previous academic year:

 - Training and qualification in Emotional Literacy Support (ELSA) with ongoing EP support (Hillside has x2 qualified ELSAs who support pupils)